 Can I Tile this Floor?

-I have confidence that I can do this with my DH's brawn & brains.
+I have confidence that I can do this on my own and with my DH's brawn & brains.

-Here is the underside of my bath.
-The area is 10' x 6'8", the joists are 8x2 (but not quite).
+Here is under my bath. the joists are 8x2 (but not quite, is that called nominal?).
 Unfortunately the joist are 21" on center.
-This add on space is somewhat different than the rest of the house which as 16" OC joist.
-The diagonal flooring boards are 6" or so in width, and I presume 3/4"-1" thick as I estimated the thickness looking at a knot hole.
+The diagonal flooring boards are 6" or so in width, and I presume 3/4"-1" thick as I estimate the thickness looking at a knot hole.
 These boards have a slight gap between them:

-1) Will this floor situation as is, (without the linoleum) be stiff enough for tile - with the subfloor and fir flooring?
+1) Will this floor situation be stiff enough for tile, as is, with the subfloor and fir flooring?

 2) Is it recommended that 4 more joist go in between the 5 that are there.
 Currently there is 1 at each edge and 3 filling the middle, at 21" on center.